Beth Mead: 2021–22: Goal scoring form and Euro 2022

-At UEFA Women's Euro 2022 on home soil, Mead won the Golden Boot, as well as becoming the Player of the Tournament and top assist provider with 6 goals and 5 assists in 6 matches, helping England win the tournament.
-It was the Lionesses' first major trophy and the first win by an England senior-level team of either gender since 1966.
-She became the only English player of either gender to win both the Golden Boot and Player of the Tournament award at the Euros or World Cup.
+In the final, Mead was substituted in the second-half due to injury.
+It was her replacement Chloe Kelly who would score the 110th-minute match winner.
+With six goals and five assists, Mead won the Golden Boot and was named Player of the Tournament, as England won the tournament.
+It was the Lionesses' first major trophy and the first win by any England senior-level team since 1966.
+She became the first English player of either gender to win both the Golden Boot and Player of the Tournament award at a Euro or World Cup.
 Her six goals tied the record for most goals ever scored in a single edition of the Women's Euro and most goals at a single major tournament by an England player of either gender.
 She was directly involved in half of England's goals at the tournament.